andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 <h4 class="article-subheader">The Sun</h4>
 As I walk through the doors of the Munchmuseet's 6th floor
 <span class="skewed">Monumental</span> exhibit I'm momentarily blinded by
 brilliance.

+by dazzling rays of sunshine

+by wind battered cliffs

+by rolling ocean waves

+The sprawling canvas outspread before us
-Stretching a staggering *26 feet across and 15 feet high*, the canvas of Edvard Munch's marvelous *The Sun* spews rays of bright, beautiful sunshine across its sprawling canvas.  the painting was pithily described by Munch, "I saw the sun rise up above the rocks - I painted the sun."
+The staggering extent of the canvas gives the feeling of Edvard Munch's marvelous painting *The Sun*.
+Stretching a staggering *26 feet across* and *15 feet high*, the  of Edvard Munch's marvelous *The Sun* spews rays of bright, beautiful sunshine across its sprawling canvas.  the painting was pithily described by Munch, "I saw the sun rise up above the rocks - I painted the sun."
 I was expecting to be